My favorites books, essays, and videos.

 Watchmen by Alan Moore

 A graphic novel, but a novel, not a cartoon.
 Set in an alternate history where Nixon is elected for a third term, tensions with the Soviet Union are at an all-time high and the Doomsday Clock is almost at midnight.
-The titular Watchmen are a group of superheroes who are retired and outcast.
+The titular Watchmen are a group of vigilantes who are retired and outcast.
 When one of the Watchmen is mysteriously murdered, the remainder come out of hiding to find the killer.
 Interesting political and philosophical underpinnings, awesome artwork, and a gripping story.

 When I'm gone by Rafael Zoehler